Billy-Dickson/Home-Network/README.md

 - Receive and sends multiple VLAN packets.
 - Used for connections between switches, switch to phone to computer (Devices that understand tags) see [802.1Q](https://en.wikipedia.org/wiki/IEEE_802.1Q) on more information on VLAN tagging..

-You might grasp an understading of ports types in following table.
+You might grasp an understanding of ports types in following table.

 | No | Port Type  | Support Mode          | Common Use Cases       | Comments                             |
 |:---|:----------:|:----------------------|:-----------------------|:--------------------------------------|